Winter Travel in Norway

 Oslo

-I would say take at least one full day (two nights) to explore Oslo.
-I met up with an incredible friend and we visited the Oslo Opera House, shopped and walked Karl Johans, saw the Royal Palace, and best of all: warmed up in a sauna on the ocean and took a quick cold dip!
+I would recommend taking at least one full day (two nights) to explore Oslo.
+I met up with an incredible friend and we visited the Oslo Opera House, shopped and walked Karl Johans gate (the Main Street of Oslo,) saw the Royal Palace, and best of all: warmed up in a sauna on the ocean and took a quick cold dip in the ocean!
+There are floating saunas all around Oslo.
+We just googled some and found one that was available last minute (listed in 2 paragraphs.)

+WHERE WE STAYED?
 We stayed at the Anker Hotel.
 It was located extremely conveniently.
 There are restaurants and stores all around the hotel within a mile walk.
-In the other direction it’s a 15 minute walk to the Train Station, 15 minute walk to the Opera House, and a 20 minute walk to Karl Johans.
+In the other direction it’s a 15 minute walk to the Train Station, 15 minute walk to the Opera House, and a 20 minute walk to Karl Johans gate.

 The sauna was just past all the shopping near a bunch of restaurants right on the ocean.
 Oslo Fjord Spa was an affordable, no booking necessary, sauna.
 There were other options for saunas that I would love to do one day, like the one that floats out on the water.
-We changed into our swim suits and warmed up in the steamy sauna.
-It got super warm, and when in Norway; you must dip in the freezing cold ocean!
-It was such a rush to run from the hot sauna room and climb down a later into the ocean.
-It’s apparently really good for circulation, and other many other benefits too!!!!
+We changed into our swim suits and warmed up quickly.

 Ålesund